 Creating surname distributions from the IGI, GRO data or the 1881 census; plotting migration of families.
 Use for placename studies (e.g. instantly create a map of places with the –thorpe or Llan- element); and many other historical mapping projects.
 And don’t be restricted by the supplied placename gazetteer - add any number of your own entries.

-GenMap UK runs under any 32-bit version of Windows (e.g. Windows 98/XP/Vista/Win 7), on a PC with at least 16 Mbytes of RAM.
+GenMap UK runs under any 32-bit or 64-bit version of Windows (e.g. Windows XP/Vista/7/8/10/11).
 The program and sample files together require about 18 Mbytes of disk space.
-Please Click here for notes on running under Windows Vista / 7.
+Please Click here for notes on running under Windows Vista and later.